aslamhus/GoogleDriveUploader/README.md

 The `basicUpload` method loads the file into memory using `file_get_contents`, so it's best not to use large files with this method.
 If you do, you may run into memory limit errors.

-The resumable upload methods upload via chunks that are by default `262144 bytes`.
+The resumable upload is performed by splitting the file into chunks which are by default `262144 bytes`.
+This is the Google recommended chunk size.
 You should be able to upload very large files without encountering any memory limits.

 ## Exception Handling

 The class includes a custom exception class, `GoogleDriveUploaderException`, to handle errors in the Google Drive uploading process.

-Feel free to contribute or report issues on [GitHub](https://github.com/aslamhus/GoogleDriveUploader).

-Happy uploading!

 ## Testing